Matthias-Wandel/lathe-thread-gears/README.md

 The program is command line based and written in Python.
 Some familiarity with the command line and Python *are* necessary to use this script.

+For those who insist on a "license" for this script, consider it GPL v2 licensed.
+Won't include the file here, its ridiculous to have a license bigger than the program!